 My name is Leslie.
 Based in NYC, I act, write, clown, and teach yoga.
-I'm currently in my first year of the MFA Acting Program at Rutgers Mason Gross School of the Arts.
+I'm currently in my second year of the MFA Acting Program at Rutgers Mason Gross School of the Arts.

 Practicing: theater-making, feminism, veganism, reciprocity, intersectionality, stillness, breathing, compassion, and subversive play.

 As an actor, I love to work on new plays.
 I've worked at The Flea Theater in their resident acting company, The Bats, as well as at La MaMa, Target Margin, Primary Stages, The Eugene O'Neill Theater Center, Stable Cable Lab Company, The Fresh Fruit Festival, and The Bushwick Starr with The Brooklyn Gypsies.

 As a hyphenate (actor/ writer/ director/ choreographer) I co-founded Lampazo Group, a disruptive and rigorously physical ensemble, curious about today's Theater of Cruelty in media-saturated America.
 I'm also an affiliated artist with Dutch Kills and Marrow's Edge.